inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 - **Detailed gender and age report:** provides a breakdown of the number of affected people by age (youth, adults and elderly) and gender based on the default world population demographics and calculates the minimum needs for women’s hygiene and pregnant women.
 If you using aggregation layer, the result will be broken down based on administrative area.

-.. note:: In the result of |project_name|, Action Checklist and Notes might be unrelated with hazard that we runned.
+.. note:: In the result of |project_name|, Action Checklist and Notes might be unrelated with hazard that we run.
-   For instance, if we run drought hazard the action checklist might be has some topics such as how many building closed, or people die or displaced.
-Those topics not really related with drought.
+   For instance, if we run drought hazard the action checklist might have some topics such as how many building closed, or people die or displaced.
+Those topics are not really related with drought.

 Summary
 -------